xaqui/MOTD-Bot/README.md

 1. Set up your bot's token in the **TOKEN** variable.
 2. Set up the target channel to send the message in the **channel_id** variable.
 (Make sure that your bot is on the server and has rights to send messages to the channel)
 3. Write some sentences to send each day.
+4. Change the hour to send the messages (Default: 7 AM UTC)
-4. Run the script and leave it running.
+5. Run the script and leave it running.
 ## Notes
 The code of this script was not designed by me, I just stitched together a couple of snippets I found online.
 Leaving this here in case someone needs it.
 In addition, it might be interesting to point out that there are a great number of more feature rich Discord bots around that also implement the simple feature of this bot here.
 I made this quickly because I wanted a dedicated bot that only does this.